-Pat built and painted almost all of the figures, spray-painting them black, then drybrushing them in Brazen Brass.
-He drybrushed the guns Boltgun Metal.
-Because Pat didn’t like how the clear plastic tube pieces for the guns looked, he painted over them with Jade Green.
+Pat built and painted almost all of the figures, spray-painting them black, then drybrushing them in a brass color.
+He painted the guns in metallic tones of steel or bronze.
+Because Pat didn’t like how the clear plastic tube pieces for the guns looked, he went over them with teal.
 He based the ‘bots with sand flock, painted in typical “desert” style.

-That codex also introduced Night Scythes, but Games Workshop didn’t release models for them when the book was published.
-Rather than wait for GW, I drew on the inspiration for my army’s background (see below) and found some 1978 Cylon Raider toys on eBay.
+In December 2011, when I was looking for models to use as Night Scythes, Games Workshop didn’t have any, so I drew on the inspiration for my army’s background (see below) and found some 1978 Cylon Raider toys on eBay.

 Some gamers might sneer at turning “toys” into 40K units, as if none of them are playing a game of “toy” soldiers.
 But hey, that’s all right by me: they can keep paying more–much more, in most cases–and putting in more effort.
 Me, I have better uses for my money and time.

-I peeled off the stickers that came on the Raiders, glued their wings shut (they popped open to fire “missiles”), and primed them black.
-To have them coordinate with the rest of my army, I painted most of each in Dwarf Bronze, with some parts Brazen Brass.
-The Jade Green that Pat had used for accents years before was no longer available, but a found a comparable shade–Emerald–from Vallejo.
+I peeled off the stickers that came on the Raiders, glued their wings shut (they had been able to pop open to fire “missiles”), and primed them black.
+To coordinate them with the rest of my army, I painted most of each bronze, with some parts brass.
+The GW Jade Green that Pat had used for accents years before was no longer available, but a found a comparable shade–Emerald–from Vallejo.

-Shortly after I had found the Raider toys on eBay, I visited my a hobby train shop near my home and found well over a dozen Battlestar Galactica models.
-Included in the treasure horde were Raiders from the old and new shows, at $25 each, as compared with the $45 that GW then wanted for Night Scythes.
+Shortly after I had found the Raider toys on eBay, I visited a hobby train shop near my home and found well over a dozen Battlestar Galactica models.
+Included in the treasure horde were Raiders from the old and new shows, at $25 each.
 I scooped up several kits.

 (Shortly after I decided to use Galactica, I learned about the new, darker series: while I sorta liked the episodes I saw, I really didn’t get into it, and thus, didn’t borrow anything from that version)